 FAQs

-1. Is pathology a competitive specialization?
+1. Is pathology a competitive specialty?

-3. Do USMLE or MCCQE scores matter?
+3. Do USMLE or MCCQE scores matter for pathology residency?

 In short, yes.
 If you score a passing grade but you’re on the lower end of the distribution, you might get asked about why you didn’t perform as well as you could have, or why you think you fell short of a higher score.
-Committees will often ask these weird or intimidating questions about exam scores and other performance-based measures to see if they can catch you off-guard.

 4. I’m not sure what I want to do once the residency program is over.
 What should I say if they ask what I’m planning to do?